mtl-brainhack-school-2019/C.T.S-FunctionalConnectivity_CLBP/README.md

 ![CLBP](http://dev.www.health.harvard.edu/media/content/images/L0714e-1.jpg)

 This dataset comes from an RCT study investigating the determinants of placebo response.
-I will use the control group (i.e without placebo treatment; 68 participants) using their structural (T1w) and functioncal (rsfMRI) scans, during their first scanning sessions.
+I will use the control group (i.e without placebo treatment; 68 participants) using their structural (T1w) and functioncal (rsfMRI) scans, during their first scanning session.
 For more information about the dataset, you may also refers to its original study:

 #### Vachon-Presseau, E., Berger, S. E., Abdullah, T. B., Huang, L., Cecchi, G. A., Griffith, J. W., … Apkarian, A. V.         (2018).
 Brain and psychological determinants of placebo pill response in chronic pain patients. *Nature communications*,       9(1), 3397. ####